dcorrada/PATROL/README.txt

 ###############################################################################
-DISCLAIMER: In order to use this tool all the scripts patched need to be executed elevated with admin privileges.
+DISCLAIMER: In order to use this tool, it's better that all the scripts patched will be executed elevated with admin privileges.
 For the source scripts you can add these lines at the header of your own code (example for PowerShell scripts):

 # elevate script execution with admin privileges
 $currentUser = New-Object Security.Principal.WindowsPrincipal `